 And here’s a screen grab of the Crown Grill [thanks to Richard Schave of Esotouric Bus Adventures].

-Seventy years ago today, on January 8, 1947, Robert “Red” Manley drove to the home of Elvera and Dorothy French in Pacific Beach, in the San Diego area, to pick up a young woman he’d met about a month earlier.
+Seventy-one years ago on January 8, 1947, Robert “Red” Manley drove to the home of Elvera and Dorothy French in Pacific Beach, in the San Diego area, to pick up a young woman he’d met about a month earlier.
 Her name was Elizabeth Short.

 Red was a twenty-five year old salesman with a wife and baby at home.
 The Manley’s had been married for fifteen months and lived in a bungalow court in one of L.A.’s many suburbs.
 Red and his wife had had “some misunderstandings” as they adjusted to marriage and parenthood.
 Perhaps restless and feeling unsure about his decision to marry, Red decided to “make a little test to see if I were still in love with my wife.”
 The woman Red used to test his love for his wife was twenty-two year old Elizabeth Short.